namnguyen21/namnguyen/posts/dynamic-programming-101.md

 To summarize what was done:

 1. A `dp` array was created.
-2. The function iterates through every value from one and `target`, inclusive of `target`.
+2. The function iterates through every value from one to `target`, inclusive.
-3. For every value in `nums`, the function checs to see if `i - num === 0`.
+3. For every value in `nums`, the function checks to see if `i - num === 0`.
 If so, that means  there is at least one way to get to the current target.
 4. Otherwise if `i > num`, or in other words `i - num > 0`, we know from our previous logic walkthrough that we simply add on how many ways there are to get to a target of `i - num`.
 5. This process will be repeated for all values from one to `target`, inclusive.
 6. Then all that needs to be returned is the very last value in the `dp` array, which contains the number of ways there are to get to `target`.

-## A Fourth Step, Only Sometimes Applicable
+## A Fourth Step - Only Sometimes Applicable

 Thus far, I've covered three steps that should aid in solving dynamic programming problems: thinking of a top-down approach using recursion, optimizing the recursive solution using memoization, and using the top-down approach to come up with a bottom-up, iterative solution.